 - The debug PC program contains a tool for trending max 3 I/O signals on the screen

 - With the debug program, the I/O can be writen to an access database

 - Declaring I/O in the UserConfiguration.h file

 - The actual finite state machine can be made in the UserFiniteStateMachine.h file

 - The VBA standard program is very suitable for making your own HMI application

 - The PC debug program presents some basic information of the board, free RAM, time on the board, and FSM cycle time

 The site describes part of terms and techniques used in the automation of (industrial) controls based on Arduino/Visual Studio and can also be used for understanding some basic PLC and HMI techniques.
 I made it as a hobby for rainy days.
-Some knowledge of programming C++ for Arduino and Visual Basic is needed.
+Some knowledge of programming C++ for Arduino and Visual Basic/Visual Studio is needed.
 Enjoy this site and feel free to contact me.